 VI.
 To deny that God does thus guide his people is to deny God's agency in his own great work, contradict the prayer and promise of Jesus Christ, and so far "do despite to the spirit of grace."
-How can the revealed plan of Providence be accomplished, but by strictly sustaining his word toward his trusting, cross-bearing people?
-Who would, or who could believe God, if in such a crisis as that just preceding "the consummation," He should fail to fulfill his word !
-"If the foundations be destroyed what can the righteous do" "to The necessity imposed on the virgin band ward trusting God?"
-The Lord is in his holy temple-His eyes behold, His eyelids try dence clear up to the coming of the Son of the children of men."
-(Ps. xi.)
-To deny the Man.
-I feel perfectly clear in preaching the fulfillment of Divine promise, since '43, to judgment, right on men, when authorized from those who look for and "love his appearing," the word and Providence of God to believe is, so far to deny the Holy Chost.
-Where can that it is so.
-If there be any who are honest his agency be traced during our age if denied hearted-any who have not consented "to the here?
-The denial looks to me like the sin counsel and deed of those who" deny the truth "which has no forgiveness."
-We "know of Divine promise and Providence, they may how that afterward when Esau would have be benefitted.
-It certainly can lull none to inherited the blessing he was rejected," Heb. xii, 15-17.
+How can the revealed plan of Providence be accomplished, but by strictly sustaining his word toward his trusting. cross-bearing people?
+Who would, or who could believe God, if in such a crisis as that just preceding "the consummation," He should fail to fulfill his word!
+"If the foundations he destroyed what can the righteous do" "to The necessity imposed on the virgin band ward trusting God?"
+The Lord is in his hoinherited the blessing he was rejected," Heb.
 That disciple who sold his Lord found no acceptance.
 Is there any pledge or promise of God to those who refuse the cross, in any part of the narrow way?
-To those who do not "hold fast the beginning of their but by truth, and that truth must be "present confidence, steadfast unto the end?"
-What truth."
-The faithful servant gives "meat in promise is there for those who "let go" their confidence in God's guidance, in order to get having been passed,-the virgin band broken a better hold, somewhere in "doubtful chronology"?
-As the lamp of life shines only on it proves that the season for this portion of the believer's pathway does not the want of meat is "due."
-The promise and Providence light denote a want of faith?
-Is it not an of God, proving a fulfillment of this portion of while the other lost the faith, they had before responsibility of suppressing truth, inconceivprofessed, relative to the Spirit's aid?
+To those promise is there for those who "let go" their a better hold, somewhere in "doubtful chroprofessed, relative to the Spirit's aid?
 One ably greater? class was ashamed; the other sunk down deeper into God.
 One class attempted to justify themselves; the other justified God in their guidance.
 One class having lost their faith went in various directions, seeking support from books, from the churches, or from "doubtful chronology;" the other in the exercise of a living faith, held on their way waxing stronger and stronger.
 Those cast away "the beginning of their confidence."
 These are holding it fast "steadfast unto the end."
 Amen!